WeCanCodeIT/columbus-2017-fall/week1/conditionals-and-user-input.md

 - Students should know when to use an if/else versus a switch/case statement.
 - Students should be able to identify when a conditional statement is necessary to solve a problem

+#### User Input
+-import java.util.Scanner;
+-create an input object: Scanner input = new Scanner(System.in);
+-4 Basic Steps to User Input Problem Solving
+--Set up needed variables
+--Gather input from user through data entry
+--Create formula or decision structure needed to solve the problem --Display output result

+## Goals
+- Students should know the process to gather user input -Students should understand the tools required to program user input entries